jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 No matter which we choose, Main Street wasn't happy with the results.

 That's because there is something fundamentally wrong with our society.
-Now its time, as our ancestors did so many times before, we must step up and rethink our way of life.
+Now its time we step up, as our ancestors did so many times before, and rethink our way of life.
 The hardest part isn't about explaining our problems or coming up with solutions.
 It involves the realization that we should be happy with our jobs, government, and life.

 It's our right to enjoy happy lives.

 Because individual happiness is the ultimate sign of a healthy society.
 Interesting to note, our ancestors were often happier then we are.
 Even though they were poor in comparison.
 Our grandparents or great-grandparents weren't "simpler."
 Nor did they have lower standards.
 They were content because they saw their society improve every year.

-Their hard work was more natural to bear because jobs and income were worthwhile.

-In contrast, our society encourages the "bullshitization" of work.
+In contrast, our society is going backwards.
 The trends that make us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
 A significant reason is that as employees and customers of big bureaucracies and corporations, we're powerless to demand better.

 But the bigger reason for our society's decline is our belief in Left and Right political ideologies.

 We keep alternating which "side" controls our governments.
 But nothing changes with either because the truth is we give Conservative and Progressive doctrines far too much credit.
 Regular people on Main Street following one (or hating another) is never going to solve our problems.

-When I began writing this book in September 2019, I wanted to (somehow) convince the middle-class to stop putting so much faith in Left and Right writers, commentators, and parties.
+When I began writing this book in September 2019, I wanted to (somehow) convince the middle-class to stop putting so much faith in Left and Right writers, commentators, and thinkers.
 Both ideologies were invented centuries ago; before humanity even had electricity.
 Their platforms and ideas are simply too old and outdated to give us happiness in a healthy and modern civilization.

 It's okay to change our ideologies.
 Most people don't realize that.
 But we're free to pick and choose whichever one we want.
-There's nothing special about doctrines such as democratic socialism, conservative monarchy, or Left and Right; each was created by a human being to help society prosper.
-If you're not happy, you're supposed to change the philosophy that rules your nation.
+There's nothing special about any political doctrine.
+Each was created by a human being to help society prosper.

+If you're not happy with your life you're supposed to change the philosophy that rules your nation.

 And now you should.
-Because today this novel virus is highlighting our society's shaky foundations better than any writer could.
+Because this novel virus is highlighting how shaky our society's foundations are.

-There have been thousands of pandemics throughout history—and yet today, we were caught with our pants down.
+There have been hundreds of pandemics throughout history—and yet today, we were caught with our pants down.
 Why?
 Why was the president impeached?
 What was the reason?
-Even if you agreed with it then, was that really what our government and political discourse should have been completely obsessed with only a few months ago?
+Even if you agreed with it then, was that really what our government and political energy should have been completely obsessed with only a few months ago?

 Both "sides" are the faces of the exact same coin.
 When President Obama tried to overhaul the health-care system, was any commentator, strategist, or politician talking about pandemic plans?
 We have fire drills throughout our society; why don't we have pandemic plans?

 Here's why.
-Instead of governing our society, Left and Right ideologues, commentators, and columnists have been playing chicken with each other.
+Instead of governing our society, Left/Right ideologues, commentators, and columnists have been blaming each other for both being clueless.

+I mean, if you ignored an election, would you even notice who won?
+You wouldn't, because Left/Right have no original ideas.
+That's why traffic keeps rising, the tax-code get more confusing, and workdays get more meaningless.

-This isn't just a pandemic, it's a test of our civilization's ability to deal with life's inevitable challenges such as depressions, wars, faminies, and pandemics.
-And we're struggling with this test because our political ideologies are so old we're now literally getting sick from it.
+This isn't just a pandemic, it's a test to see how well we can deal with life's inevitable challenges such as depressions, wars, faminies, and pandemics.

+And we're struggling.
+It's because our political ideologies are so old we're now literally getting sick from it.
 I happened to be writing this book long before the new coronavirus.
 Suddenly history has given us all a sad reality check.

 To fix our civilization and re-attain stability, health, and happiness, we need to revamp a lot of things.
 Techvolution, a new philosophy that empowers the people of Main Street, can help us get there.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+_Please enable sound._ The Office _shows us how how much BS exists in our work companies.
+Ordinary people vote Left/Right hoping for change.
+But to actually improve our lives, we need a new philosophy.
+One that gives us the levers of power.
+Credit:_ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)

 ## Our Levers of Power